 The snorkel is always placed on the left side of the mask and this has been the traditional position, thanks to scuba divers.
 If you forget to place it on the left, you will quickly be reminded as the mouthpiece is curved to add more comfort from having it on the left.
 Some of the novice tend to forget that they have a snorkel in their mouth but are quickly reminded when they accidentely put their head too far under the water.
 Depending on the design they are either reminded by a gush of water going down the barrel of the tube or it closing off completely as is the case with "dry" design.
 When breathing through the snorkel it is important that you seal your lips around the mouthpiece.
 The keyword is breath THROUGH it rather than around it.

 HOW TO USE YOUR FINS

 When using your fins, your kicks should be more of a straight legged style using the entire legs rather than just kicking from the knees down.
 (Notice photo 1, where legs are straight, but the knees are not stiff or watch the video below.)
 People who aren't used to fins may have to consciously think about their kicks until it becomes second nature.
-If you are using the straight legged kick but find that you are bending your knees then you are probably kicking too hard and need to slow your fin strokes down.
+If you are using the straight legged kick but find that you are bending your knees then you are kicking too hard and need to slow your fin strokes down.
 Eventually you will end up slightly bending at the knees but that is acceptable.
 Your feet should be in a position similar to one standing on tip toe if they were out of the water.
 This is contrary to how we normally walk on land but it put the fins in the correct kicking position.
 I have seen people who looked like a baby does when it learns to crawl.
 Crawling through the water will get you nowhere fast.
-This is often called the bicycle kick.
-Though it is humorous to watch it does use a lot of energy in a short period of time.
+This is often called the bicycle kick and it does use a lot of energy in a short period of time.